Slime-Senpai/cvshare/README.md

 Made by Slime-Senpai using Electronjs.

+## License

+The code that I wrote is licensed under the [Beerware](https://en.wikipedia.org/wiki/Beerware) license.

 ## Disclaimer

 ChilloutVR is a property of Alpha Blend Interactive and I haven't got anything to do with that, I just made the app that scraps their website